Can probiotics improve our health?

 • Yogurt

 How much do we know about probiotics?
-What do probiotics do for us?
+What are the benefits of probiotics?

 The benefits of probiotics originally were touted in the early 1900s by Russian scientist Elie Metchnikoff, who studied microbes in yogurt and sour milk.
 He linked Bulgarians’ sour-milk diets to their healthy, long lives.

-In the last hundred years, we’ve learned through clinical studies that probiotics may be able to help ward off disease-causing microorganisms, aid digestion, help us absorb nutrients, improve immune function and reduce symptoms of irritable bowel syndrome, including constipation and diarrhea.
+In the last hundred years, we’ve learned through clinical studies that probiotics may be able to help ward off disease-causing microorganisms, aid digestion, help absorb nutrients, support immune function, create vitamins, control inflammation, and break down and absorb medication.

-Among the myriad strains of probiotics, there’s no known strain that acts as a cure-all or single preventive aid for these conditions.
-But the still-limited research has shown that a rich, internal microbiome – one that includes a variety of probiotics and nutrients – can support a healthy digestive system and a well-functioning immune system.
+Among the myriad strains of probiotics, there’s no known strain that acts as a cure-all or single preventive aid for any condition.
+But the still-limited research has shown that a rich, diverse internal microbiome in your body — one that includes a variety of microorganisms — can support a healthy digestive system and a well-functioning immune system.

 When should I take a probiotic supplement?